A successful sales funnel begins with a lead magnet.

 You create something that your audience can use.

-Your audience joins your email list to download your lead magnet.
+Your audience joins your email marketing list to download your lead magnet.

 You deliver the lead magnet you made.